 While you don’t need to subsist on giant salads and green smoothies, common sense dictates that we should all eat some locally grown, seasonal fruits and veggies daily.
 Local organic fruits and veggies are more likely to be free of pesticides and other toxins and have more flavor and nutrients than their grocery equivalents because they are fresher and have traveled less distance from farm to your table.

-Before the advent of supermarkets and airplanes that bring produce from far away climes, the fruits and vegetable that humans ate were the ones they grew nearby or preserved with traditional methods for the winter.
+Before the advent of supermarkets and airplanes that bring produce from far away climes, the fruits and vegetables that humans ate were the ones they grew nearby or preserved with traditional methods for the winter.